Everything you need to know about the 7 swing states that could decide the election

 The biggest issues in the state are the economy, crime, and abortion.
 As things stand now, neither candidate has a lead, with Harris ahead by less than one vote.

 Once decidedly blue, the Democrats have been winning presidential elections here by smaller and smaller margins since 2000.
-It is also the most diverse battleground state, where the economy is a major issue, and Harris has shrunk Trump’s lead since she took to the ticket.
+It is also the most diverse battleground state, and Harris has shrunk Trump’s lead since she took to the ticket.

 Even though the US economy has shown strong growth and job creation since Biden took the presidency, the post-COVID recovery has been slower in Nevada than elsewhere.
 At 5.1%, the state has one of the highest unemployment rates in the country.
-Trump has been campaigning in the state on lowering taxes and easing regulations.
+Trump has been campaigning in the state to lower taxes and lessen regulations.

 It’s war game time.
 Harris’ most obvious strategy is Pennsylvania, Michigan, and Wisconsin.
-But this would get her to exactly 270 votes if she won all of the non-swing states Biden won in 2020.
-That means she would be highly vulnerable because any misstep, even just losing Nebraska’s 2nd Congressional District, could lose her the presidency.
+But this would get her to exactly 270 votes, and only if she won all of the states Biden won in 2020.
+This is risky.
+Any misstep, even just losing Nebraska’s 2nd Congressional District, could lose her the presidency.

 More from GZERO Media